 As we age, spinal discs become more compressed and less able to do their jobs.
 This is why many older adults experience more stiffness than younger people.
 Some individuals experience pain as a result of disc compression.
 Scientists aren’t sure why only some people feel pain, even though nearly everyone ends up with some disc compression.
 Certain repetitive stressors and traumatic injuries that throw off the vertebral alignment can cause one or more discs to compress, even in young people.
 These types of compressions are more likely to cause pain than age-related compression.

 In addition to compression, spinal discs are also at risk for other types of injury.
 Remember the gel-filled center we mentioned?
 If a disc becomes herniated (typically due to trauma), this liquid will leak out through tears in the outer skin.
 Unfortunately, it is highly inflammatory and irritating to surrounding nerves and tissues.
 If you have a herniated disc, you may feel a burning sensation that radiates out from the injured area.
-Its also common to experience numbness, tingling, or weakness in the glutes, legs, or arms, depending on which disc is herniated.
+It’s also common to experience numbness, tingling, or weakness in the glutes, legs, or arms, depending on which disc is herniated.
 Irritated nerves mainly cause these symptoms.

 Sometimes a traumatic event like a car accident doesn’t herniate a disc, but it does misalign the vertebrae and cause the disc to bulge out between them.
 The bulging disc can put pressure on nearby nerves and cause similar symptoms as a herniated disc.